 Choosing a Fabric That Benefits Your Skin

 Many people use thread count as a standard for choosing their bedding.
 A product’s thread count refers to the number of horizontal and vertical threads woven into one square inch of fabric.
 While thread count is easily quantifiable, it is not necessarily the best measure of quality.
 When choosing your bedding fabric, keep thread count in mind but focus more on the material type.

 As stated above, cotton pillowcases do not work with the skin.
 The highly absorbent properties of cotton will cause your skin to stick to the pillowcase, which can lead to creases in the skin and permanent wrinkles over time.

 The best types of fabrics for your skin are ones, like Nollapelli's proprietary fabric blend, that reduce friction between your facial skin and the pillowcase and also promote constant airflow on both sides of the textile.
 A fabric that allows air to flow delivers consistent amounts of oxygen to the facial skin.
 Oxygen is necessary for skin to repair itself overnight.
 Furthermore, consistent airflow helps to regulate the temperature of the skin and prevent uncomfortable sweating.
 When facial skin excessively sweats during the night, it is more prone to sleep lines due to increased friction as well as acne breakouts due to clogged pores.

 To Sum It Up: Pillowcase Fabric Matters

 Due to the amount of time an average person spends sleeping over the course of a lifetime, pillowcase fabric matters.
-In regards to skin care, it is important to choose a the best pillowcase for skin and hair, one that works for you and not against you. (hint: Nollapelli's fabric blend is the answer!)
+In regards to skincare, it is important to choose the best pillowcase for skin and hair, one that works for you and not against you. (hint: Nollapelli's fabric blend is the answer!)
 This will help to prevent your skin from breaking out as well as forming crease lines overnight.
-If you haven't tried our pillowcases yet, we have a feeling you're going to love them.
+If you haven't tried our soft pillowcases yet, we have a feeling you're going to love them.